Your Source for Dry Ice Solutions

 First Aid

-Active safety programs and safety-conscious personnel greatly reduce the likelihood of CO2 accidents.
+Active safety programs and safety-conscious personnel significantly reduce the likelihood of CO2 accidents.
 To minimize potential injury, operators should be trained for prompt emergency response.

 If an incident does occur, employees must follow guidelines for a proper response.

-• Never attempt to rescue an overexposed individual from a confined area without knowing the CO2 concentration levels or wearing a self-contained breathing apparatus.
+• Never attempt rescue without knowing CO2 concentration levels or without wearing proper breathing apparatus

 dry ice tote